ProjectileCaller2D

 proj: A representation of the projectile object to be changed.

-area_rid: The RID of the area/body that entered or exited the projectile.
+area_rid: The RID of the area/body that entered the projectile.

-area: The Node of the area/body that entered or exited the projectile.
+area_node: The Node of the area/body that entered the projectile.

 area_shape_index: Index of the interacting shape from the collidiong area/body.